Form a lasting connection with nature when you get involved with a Parks Connect program

 Book Now

-Cadet Ranger – MAY 2025
+Cadet Ranger

-Volunteer Ranger – MAY 2025
+Volunteer Ranger

-Park of the Month – JULY 2025
+Park of the Month

 Reconnect with nature and your community with Park of the Month!
 Set in a different SEQ park each month, Park of the Month encourages everyone to learn more about their local national parks, conservation parks and reserves – and the species that live there.
 By attending activities and events on park, you’ll improve your connection with nature and your mental and physical wellbeing.
-Whether guided walks, cultural understandings, citizen science initiatives, birdwatching tours, spotlighting events, demonstrations of how to pitch a tent or pack a backpack, bushcraft tips, arts and crafts, damper-making or rewarding nature-based art activities, Park of the Month promises to be a refreshing nature-escape to add to your calendar.
+Whether guided walks, cultural understandings, citizen science initiatives, birdwatching tours, spotlighting events, demonstrations of how to pack a backpack, bushcraft tips, arts and crafts, damper-making or rewarding nature-based artistic activities, Park of the Month promises to be a refreshing nature-escape to add to your calendar.

-Find Out More
+Find Out More I want to present

 Parks Connect is proudly supported through funding from the Queensland Department of the Environment, Tourism, Science and Innovation.